-Hamlet, son of the king of Denmark, is summoned home for his father's funeral and his mother's wedding to his uncle.
-In a supernatural episode, he discovers that his uncle, whom he hates anyway, murdered his father.
-In an incredibly convoluted plot--the most complicated and most interesting in all literature--he manages to (impossible to put this in exact order) feign (or perhaps not to feign) madness, murder the "prime minister," love and then unlove an innocent whom he drives to madness, plot and then unplot against the uncle, direct a play within a play, successfully conspire against the lives of two well-meaning friends, and finally take his revenge on the uncle, but only at the cost of almost every life on stage, including his own and his mother's.Written by
+Hamlet (Sir Kenneth Branagh), son of the King of Denmark (Brian Blessed), is summoned home for his father's funeral and his mother Gertrude's (Julie Christie's) wedding to his uncle Claudius (Sir Derek Jacobi).
+In a supernatural episode, he discovers that his uncle, who he hates anyway, murdered his father.
+In an incredibly convoluted plot, the most complicated and most interesting in all literature, he manages to (impossible to put this in exact order) feign (or perhaps not to feign) madness, murder the "Prime Minister", love and then unlove an innocent who he drives to madness, plot and then unplot against the uncle, direct a play within a play, successfully conspire against the lives of two well-meaning friends, and finally take his revenge on the uncle, but only at the cost of almost every life on-stage, including his own and his mother's.Written by

 John Brosseau <email@example.com>

 When Hamlet and Polonius are walking down a hallway discussing Hamlet's sanity, in one shot Hamlet is holding a skull mask, and in the next it's gone.
 See more »

 I lov'd Ophelia.
 Forty thousand brothers could not with all their quantity of love make up my sum.

 The DVD & Blu-ray versions (released by Warner Bros.) do not have the Columbia torch lady logo featured at the beginning on the theatrical release and the version shown on cable TV as well as the ones released on VHS and LaserDisc.
 The film simply begins with the lighthouse Castle Rock logo.
 See more »

 seen one you've seen them all, right? wrong!
 I still like the sombre Olivier version and Gibson did well, but this is in a class of its own.